Atomistic numerical continuation and deflation techniques

 Atomistic fracture

 One of my main research interests concerns developing a mathematically rigorous theory of fracture starting from the atomistic scale.
 The term fracture refers to a separation of a material into two or more pieces by means of a thin opening, a crack, propagating through it due to the accumulation of stress.
-Cracks are abundant in human-built structures and are, for instance, a common sight in the walls of ageing buildings, as seen to the right in the a photo of a crack in the wall of my student accomodation at Warwick.
+Such material defects are abundant in human-built structures and are, for instance, a common sight in the walls of ageing buildings, as seen to the right in the a photo of a crack in the wall of my student accomodation at Warwick.

-The atomistic scale is known to lie at the heart of fracture, with cracks propagating via atomistic mechanisms involving breaking interaction bonds between individual atoms.
+In crystalline materials, the atomistic scale is known to lie at the heart of fracture, with cracks propagating via atomistic mechanisms involving breaking interaction bonds between individual atoms.
 If one zooms in on a crack tip, firstly it leads to a simplified geometry and then the atomistic structure is revealed, as illustrated below.

 Atomistic brittle fracture